List of Austin Powers characters: Foxxy Cleopatra

-Foxxy Cleopatra is Austin's groovy musician sidekick and former lover in Austin Powers in Goldmember.
+Foxxy Cleopatra is Austin's groovy musician partner in Austin Powers in Goldmember.
 She is from the 1970s, dressing in fashionable clothing of the era and sporting a very large afro.
 She uses the word "sugar" often, pronouncing it as "sugah" (e.g. "You under arrest, sugah!").
 She and Austin are reunited after eight years when Austin travels back to the 1970s, and they work together to stop Dr. Evil and Goldmember (see Austin Powers in Goldmember).

 Her character is inspired by "blaxploitation"-style characters played by Pam Grier and Tamara Dobson.